-Most funding for ocean data system development is directed to support scientific programs such as WOCE or JGOFS; institution-specific research and development infrastructures; platform-specific data management systems (DACs and GDACs); or tools for end-users.
+Most funding for ocean data system development is directed to support scientific programs such as WOCE (World Ocean Circulation Experiment) or JGOFS (Joint Global Ocean Flux Study); institution-specific research and development infrastructures; platform-specific data management systems (DACs and GDACs (Global Data Assembly Centers)); or tools for end-users.
 The target users for the capabilities that are developed are scientists and managers.
 Remarkably little investment identifies the software development community, itself, as the target audience.

 A consequence of this (unplanned) community investment strategy is significant inefficiencies in the development of new software.
-The layer of software development that builds earth-fluid-specific concepts from industry-wide software frameworks is duplicated time after time.
+The layer of software development that builds earth-fluid-specific concepts from industry-wide software frameworks has been redeveloped (incompatibly) time after time.
 A notable counter-example to this is the modest investments by the US National Science Foundation in Unidata [32].
 With stable funding for just a handful of software developers (an average of 12 programmers over the past decade), Unidata has created the software libraries and Web server tools that form the foundation for many of the capabilities we rely upon in oceanography.

 The lesson to be learned from NSF's investments in Unidata is that progress in data management can be greatly accelerated through investment in toolkits that support software development.
-The NetCDF-Java library, for example, provides routines able to extract geospatially referenced data from time series, profiles, track lines, simple grids, and complex ocean model grids (e.g. curvilinear horizontal grids and stretched vertical coordinates) that follow the CF conventions.
-The availability of this toolkit has greatly increased the utilization of data through applications such as Unidata's Integrated Data Viewer9 (IDV), ncWMS [33], Panoply10, Live Access Server11, and ERDDAP12.
-These
+The NetCDF-Java library, for example, provides software developers with the capability to extract geospatially referenced data from time series, profiles, track lines, simple grids, and complex ocean model grids (e.g. curvilinear horizontal grids and stretched vertical coordinates) that follow the CF conventions.
+The availability of this toolkit has greatly increased the utilization of data through applications such as Unidata's Integrated Data Viewer10 (IDV), ncWMS [33], Panoply11, Live Access Server12, and ERDDAP (Environmental Research Division's Data Access Program)13.
+Thus toolkits have allowed scientists and software developers to concentrate their energies on the unique contribution that they wish to provide.
+Further advancement of software libraries in programming languages such as C and Python will similarly accelerate progress in data system tool development.